Abul Hasan Ali Hasani Nadwi: Reconstruction of Western Civilisation

 This attitude as an orientation of the word of Allâh in Al-Baqara: "There is no compulsion to (enter) religion (Islam); in fact it is clearly the right path rather than a misguided path.
 Therefore, whoever denies Thaghut and believes in Allâh, then he has indeed held on to a very strong rope that will never break.
 And Allâh is Hearing, Knower, Knowing".
 Al-Nadwi in his ideas in his daily life towards non-Muslims is quite diplomatic in his book, Islam and the World al-Nadwî quotes the Qur'anic verse: It means: "Those who believe fight in the cause of Allah, and those who reject Faith in the way of Thaghut, therefore fight the friends of Shaytaan, because in fact the deception of Satan is weak".
 Al-Nadwî reveals that wars are very close to the devil's demands.
 With him, the most appropriate da'wah for the present condition is by deeds (bi al-hâl), with which the best Islamic da'wah is to show a self-identity as a Muslim based on his teachings.
-Al-Nadwî criticized the social life that denied the concept of Hospitality, amid Western material progress, he saw no strong interpersonal unity among they so not infrequently neighbors do not know each other, do not help each other let alone visit each other.
+Al-Nadwî criticised the social life that denied the concept of Hospitality, amid Western material progress, he saw no strong interpersonal unity among they so not infrequently neighbors do not know each other, do not help each other let alone visit each other.
 The concept that is in the Western stretcher is anti-social.
 One thing must also be known by the Muslims against the existence of the West, that they tend to ignore Religion, they do not know God, even Atheists.
 So social is often seen is social freedom, social relationships are free sex, pornography and so forth.
-According to al-Nadwî, Western westernization is very necessary to watch out for, the colonization of Western culture not only erode the culture of a nation but also even erode its Religion.
+According to al-Nadwî, Western westernisation is very necessary to watch out for, the colonisation of Western culture not only erode the culture of a nation but also even erode its Religion.